David Rioch: Walter Reed Army Institute of Research

 From 1951 until his retirement in 1970, Rioch served as the founding director of the Division of Neuropsychiatry at the Water Reed Army Institute of Research.
 During his tenure, Rioch particularly studied the relationship between stress and major depressive disorder, and he emphasized the use of basic anatomical and physiological methods in informing psychiatric research on human behavior.
 Rioch also established connections between reproductive physiology and neurophysiology in the primate brain.
 His clinical psychiatric interests were heavily influenced by Harry Stack Sullivan, and during the Korean War, he personally observed the stress experienced by combat troops during the Battle of Pork Chop Hill.
 Rioch's division was the precursor to the National Institute of Mental Health, under the leadership of Rioch's student, Joseph V. Brady.
 After retiring in 1970, Rioch continued to give guest lectures at Johns Hopkins, the University of Chicago, and the Uniformed Services University of the Health Sciences, and served as a senior scientist at the Institute for Behavioral Research in Silver Spring, Maryland.

 Cowan, Harter, and Kandel argue that Rioch paved the way for the development of neuroscience as a scientific discipline in the 1950s, when he helped create one of the first interdisciplinary psychiatric research programs at Walter Reed, composed of two interacting groups of scientists, a behavioral group and a brain group.
 David Hubel has written that "In the neuropsychiatry division, David Rioch had assembled a broad and lively group of young neuroscientists ... the focus was on the entire nervous system, not on a subdivision of biological subject matter based on methods."

 Personal life

 Rioch married clinical psychologist Margaret Jeffrey Rioch in 1938.
 In the 1960s, they lived in the suburb of Somerset, Maryland, sometimes referred to jokingly as the "Freudian Village" or "Little Vienna" due to the high number of psychiatrists in the neighborhood.
 Margaret practiced psychology out of a custom office in their home while he worked at Walter Reed.
-Rioch died at home in Chevy Chase, Maryland, on September 11, 1985, after suffering from heart problems.
+Rioch died at home in Chevy Chase, Maryland, on September 11, 1985, following heart problems.